Revisiting Pre-trained Language Models for Vulnerability Detection: Background and Related Work

-{ {\textbf{Large Code Language Models (Code LLMs).}}} Within state-of-the-art Code LLMs, the fill-in-the-middle approach~\cite{FIIM} is adopted by models like CodeLlama~\cite{codellama} and DeepSeek-Coder~\cite{deepseekcoder} to complement left-to-right generative capabilities of decoder-based PLMs, enhancing code generation and infilling.
+{ {\textbf{Large Language Models for Code (Code LLMs).}}} For Code LLMs, the fill-in-the-middle approach~\cite{FIIM} is adopted by models like CodeLlama~\cite{codellama} and DeepSeek-Coder~\cite{deepseekcoder} to complement left-to-right generative capabilities of decoder-based PLMs, enhancing code generation and infilling.
 To handle long-context tasks such as cross-file code completion, many Code LLMs extend input sequence length by reconfiguring parameters in rotary position embeddings (RoPE)~\cite{ROPE}.
 To further improve Code LLMs’ ability for code-related tasks, numerous curated instruction datasets are used to fine-tune Code LLMs~\cite{starchat, wizardcoder}.